-When you’re pre-med, you’re always thinking of how you can strengthen your medical school application.
+When you’re pre-med, you always consider strengthening your medical school application.
 Every medical-related experience you list on your resume gives you a better shot at getting into medical school.

 This can be very challenging for a pre-med student.
 After all, you have classes to take and coursework to keep up with throughout your semesters.
 You need excellent grades to get into medical school.
 But you also need volunteer experiences and extracurricular activities to be a well-rounded applicant.
 And, depending on your financial circumstances, you might need to work.